eLyiN/WikiNecro/FAQ.md

 ### How do I configure the bot to not catch any Pokemon?
 Set `UsePokemonToNotCatchFilter` to `true` in config.json and add the values from the below PasteBin to your PokemonsToIgnore in your config.json file in the Config directory: http://pastebin.com/raw/AyEwTBcT

+***
+### I received a "An existing connection was forcibly closed by the remote host." exception during runtime
+If you receive the below exception, this could indicate that the Pokemon GO servers may be unstable or that your internet connection is unstable.
+Try again later.

+`System.Net.Http.HttpRequestException: An error occurred while sending the request. ---> System.Net.WebException: The underlying connection was closed: An unexpected error occurred on a send. ---> System.IO.IOException: Unable to read data from the transport connection: An existing connection was forcibly closed by the remote host. ---> System.Net.Sockets.SocketException: An existing connection was forcibly closed by the remote host`